faria-karim-porna/faria-karim-porna/README.md

 </a>
 </div>

+- <h3>💁 A passionate software engineer who love to play with codes</h3>
 - <h3>👩‍🎓 Completed my graduation from <i>North South University</i></h3>
 - <h3>📚 Currently, learning to implement <i>node.js</i> using <i>typescript</i></h3>
 - <h3>🎨 Love to do creative kinds of stuffs like illustration, slide making, animation using <i>PowerPoint</i></h3>